Training

 SEE Framework Graphic

 VMC is pleased to partner with reDirect, a Michigan nonprofit that provides funding to support organizations through cohort-based learning opportunities.
-In collaboration with reDirect, VMC will lead the third annual grant-funded learning cohorts focused on volunteer engagement from June through October of 2025.
-This interactive training is an opportunity to dive into volunteer engagement best practices with a cohort of nonprofit organizations using a specific, research-based framework for creating “Supportive Environments for Effectiveness” for both staff and volunteers.
+In collaboration with reDirect, VMC leads grant-funded learning cohorts focused on volunteer engagement for nonprofit organizations.
+These 8-session interactive trainings are an opportunity to dive into volunteer engagement best practices within a cohort of organizations using reDirect’s research-based framework for creating “Supportive Environments for Effectiveness” for both staff and volunteers.

 SEE 101 and Grant Program Info Sessions: